TheChildWalrus/Emmaitar/README.md

 Lines beginning with `#` are comments, which are ignored.
 Note the metadata format: `author=Goldbar22`, a key and a value separated by `=`, with **no spaces**.
 And the key is **case-sensitive** (don't capitalise `Author`).

-Most of these properties are straightforward, but let's take some time to explain the recipe syntax:
+Most of these properties are self-explanatory, but let's take some time to explain the recipe syntax:

 **Recipe syntax**